pucelle/vscode-css-navigation/README.md

 | Name                              | Description
 | ---                               | ---
 | `activeHTMLFileExtensions`        | The languages of the html files, in where you can `go to definition`.
-Default value is `["html", "ejs", "erb", "php", "hbs", "js", "ts", "jsx", "tsx"]`.
+Default value is `["html", "ejs", "erb", "php", "hbs", "js", "ts", "jsx", "tsx", "vue", "twig"]`.
 | `activeCSSFileExtensions`         | The extensions of the CSS files, only the matched files you can `go to` and `peek`.
 Default value is `["css", "less", "scss"]`.
 Currently not support other languages, you can specify more extensions, but the related files will be parsed as CSS.
 | `excludeGlobPatterns`             | A glob pattern, defines paths to exclude from when searching for CSS definitions.
 Default value is `["**/node_modules/**", "**/bower_components/**", "**/vendor/**", "**/coverage/**"]`.
 | `alsoSearchDefinitionsInStyleTag` | Is `false` by default.
 When set to `true`, will also search CSS definitions in `<style>` tag for current document.